stolostron/cert-policy-controller/CONTRIBUTING.md

 ## DCO Sign Off

-You must sign your commit to state that you certify the [DCO](https://github.com/open-cluster-management/community/blob/main/DCO).
-To sign your commit, add a line like the following at the end of your commit message:
+You must sign off your commit to state that you certify the [DCO](https://github.com/open-cluster-management/community/blob/main/DCO).
+To certify your commit for DCO, add a line like the following at the end of your commit message:

 ```
 Signed-off-by: John Smith <john@example.com>
 ```

 This can be done with the `--signoff` option to `git commit`.
 See the [Git documentation](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) for details.
-You can also mass sign-off a whole pull request with `git rebase --signoff main`, replacing `main` with the branch you are creating a pull request into.

 ## Code of Conduct